If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 Undergraduate and coursework students

 If you are an undergraduate or coursework student and returning to your studies as scheduled, you are not required to submit a request.
-If you would like to return early from your Leave of Absence, please complete the Leave of Absence supplementary application and declaration form.
+If you would like to return early from your approved Leave of Absence, please complete the Leave of Absence supplementary application and declaration form.

 Ensure you carefully plan your subjects for your return, particularly if you are requesting leave for one semester only, as some subjects are sequential and only offered in one semester each year.
 Please consult the Handbook for subject availabilities.